Saswankar1/Water_test/README.md

 # Water test

-This repository contains a machine learning model used for water potability.
+This repo contains a machine learning model used for water potability.
 The model is deployed using Render, a cloud application platform.
 The repository includes the trained model, the main application script, and the dependencies required to run the model.

 Full Code: [Water Potability Repo](https://github.com/Saswankar1/Water-Potability)